10 Facts You Didn't Know About Orca

 9. Adults show some differences in appearance between the sexes.
 Males can grow up to approximately 8 metres and weigh over 5 tonnes whilst females are smaller growing up to about 7 metres and weighing up to 3 tonnes.
 Males are the only ones to have the tall dorsal fin which can grow up to 1.8m (or 6 foot!) compared to females whose dorsal fins measure up to 80cm.

-10. In Auckland, orca can be seen in any month of the year as they pass through the area with sightings sometimes higher in later Winter-Spring.
+10. In Auckland, orca can be seen passing through the area in any month of the year.

 Passengers watch two orca surface.
 Rangitoto Island and Auckland City can be seen in the background.